 Most of us get a lot of junk mail.
 Don't stack it or store it; pitch it into a conveniently located wastebasket or a paper-recycling container.
 To avoid identity theft, shred credit card offers and other papers that include personal information before you discard them.

 To reduce the amount of junk mail you get, contact the Direct Marketing Association's (DMA) Mail Preference Service and ask that your name be removed from mailing lists.
-The fee for this service is $1.00.
-To register by Internet, fill out an online form at https://www.the-dma.org/cgi/offtelephonedave#tpsmore.
+The fee for this service is $2.00 for online registration or $3.00 for mail-in registration.
+To register by Internet, fill out an online form at https://thedma.org/accountability/dma-choice/.
 Alternatively, print the mail-in form from the web site, fill it out, and send it in.
-Or, send the following information, with your $1.00 check payable to DMA, to Mail Preference Service, PO Box 282, Carmel, NY, 10512:
+Or, send the following information, with your $3.00 check payable to DMA, addressed to DMA Choice, Data & Marketing Association, PO Box 643, Carmel, NY, 10512:

 Because some mailings are prepared far in advance, allow 30-90 days for your registration to become fully effective.
 Although the typical consumer will see a great reduction in the unsolicited mail he or she receives, not all commercial mail will stop.
 Consumers will still get mail from companies with which they already do business, from non-DMA member companies, and from local merchants, professional and alumni associations, political candidates and office holders, and mail addressed to "resident/occupant."